Remigius van Leemput: Work

 Remigius van Leemput is known for his original works as well as for his small-scale copies after van Dyck, Lely and others.
-He made a series of portraits of Ladies after van Dyck, Lely and Samuel Cooper.
+He made a series of portraits of 14 "Beauties" after van Dyck, Lely and Samuel Cooper.
 The series are bust portraits based on (often full-length) portraits by these other painters.
-They are part of the Royal Collection.
-He also made a copy of Lely’s double portrait of Henry Hyde, Viscount Cornbury and Theodosia, Viscountess Cornbury.
+They were recorded in the Bathing Room at Windsor Castle in 1710, 1720 and 1733.
+The series remained at Windsor Castle throughout the 18th Century and 13 of them reappeared in the Queen's Bedchamber in 1790 to 1819 and are now in the Royal Collection.
+They are painted on panel and range in size from 23 to 39 centimetres by 18 to 31 centimetres.
+He also made a copy of Lely's double portrait of Henry Hyde, Viscount Cornbury and Theodosia, Viscountess Cornbury.

 In 1667 Charles II commissioned van Leemput to make a small copy of the wall painting by Hans Holbein the Younger representing Henry VII, Elizabeth of York, Henry VIII and Jane Seymour at the Palace of Whitehall in London.
 Van Leemput received a fee of £150 for the copy.
 Van Leemput painted another copy of the mural in 1669 (Petworth House, Petworth, West Sussex, England).
-The two copies are the only records of Holbein’s entire composition, destroyed by fire in 1698 after a maid left her washing to dry before an open fire.
+The two copies are the only records of Holbein's entire composition, destroyed by fire in 1698 after a maid left her washing to dry before an open fire.
 Holbein's original draft cartoon for the left half of the composition is in the National Portrait Gallery, London.